The goto statement allows a procedure to arbitrarily jump from one spot to another

 This statement has one parameter:

 label – is the spot the procedure is supposed to jump to.
 A label is a unique series of letters and numbers that identifies a location within the procedure.
-The label may not contain any spaces or punctuation except for ., _ and %, and must always end with a colon.
+The label must begin with a letter, may not contain any spaces or punctuation except for ., _ and %, and must always end with a colon.
 The colon is not actually part of the label, it simply identifies the series of letters and numbers as a label instead of a field or variable..

 The goto statement jumps directly to another spot in the current procedure.
 We recommend that you avoid the goto statement if possible.
 The goto statement tends to make it difficult to understand the logic of a procedure, code with a lot of goto statements is often called “spaghetti” code.
 However, sometimes judicious use of the goto statement can simplify your code.